13 Of The Most Stunning Yorkshire Dales Waterfalls You Need To Visit

 10. Cautley Spout Waterfall, Sedbergh

-Cautley Spout in The Yorkshire Dales is one for the bucket list.
+Cautley Spout in the Yorkshire Dales is one for the bucket list.
 Found on the western edge of the Yorkshire Dales National Park, it’s the highest cascading waterfall in England and is a dramatic sight as it tumbles down the cliff face into the Cautley Holme Beck.

-You can park up at the Cross Keys pub – and then follows signs for Cautley Spout and head over the River Rothay.
+You can park up at the Cross Keys pub – and then follow signs for Cautley Spout and head over the River Rothay.
 It’s quite easy to walk to the base of the falls.
 Make sure you take in the view of the valley.

 11. Wain Wath Force, Keld